 Install this components:

-Since Boost they are pure template libraries, they do not require compilation.
+Since Boost they are pure template libraries, they do not require any install/compilation steps in advance.
 Just make sure the headers are on the include path.
 You can also add an entry named BOOST_ROOT in CMake with the corresponding path to the library.

 The most important options/variables are explained in Configure the compilation/install.